And you've noticed no credits this week--that's a new one, folks...and there's a reason for it.

 The special features didn't make an appearance for my advance screener, but I'm sure there will be some, eventually.

 All in all, "Lethal Eviction" is a choice little murder mystery.
-It's not without its flaws, but you should get your money's worth from its enjoyment.
+It's not without its flaws, but you should get your money's worth.